brandur/org/fragments/kubernetes-glance.md

 restricting, but by going to IaaS have ended up building and maintaining their own platform to make it palatable; a _very_ steep price to pay.
-The industry needs a platform that's easy to use, powerful enough to be universally applicable, and open enough many organizations across many disciplines are willing to use it.
+The industry needs a platform that's easy to use, powerful enough to be universally applicable, and open enough that many organizations across many disciplines are willing to use it.

 The next step for me is to actually try this thing out.